majarspeed/Strong-Goldbach-Conjecture-via-the-Prime-3/README.md

 ---
 note.
 This progression can be used for any prime number above 3. it just moves the floor for the proof higher with each iteration.
 3 is the smallest so we start with it.
 Example if you used 5 (5+5+5=15) You would know any progressions above it would always have a 5 in the decomposition.

+In conclusion the only way this can be false is if a even prime greater than 2 were to be found.
+And that by definition is impossible because any prime greater than 2 would be divisible by 2 itself making it not a prime.

 ## 🤝 Collaboration

 Feedback, discussion, and formal validation are welcome.